seia-soto/dns/README.md

 **Features**

-- Lightweight privacy enhancement by reducting ads, trackers, and malwares host.
-- Upstream server is CloudFlare which is Super-fast and fair.
+- Block hosts serves ads or trackers
+- Use CloudFlare as upstream DNS
-- Privacy first logging policy doesn't contain any personal information.
+- DO NOT log any personal information by logging policy

 **Installation**

+> If you're using the profile distributed before July 2023, you should update your profile by removing and reinstalling.

-- iOS (14 or higher)
+- Apple Devices (iOS 14 or higher)
   - GitHub: [https://get.dns.seia.io/config/xstl-tls.mobileconfig](https://get.dns.seia.io/config/xstl-tls.mobileconfig)
+- Android Devices
+  - Set privacy DNS value to `dns.seia.io` in Network Settings.

 You can connect all servers via `tls://dns.seia.io`.

 ## Notes

-Things you need to know before applying this DNS.
+There are things that you need to know before applying the DNS to your device.

 ### Encrypted DNS

-Encrypted DNS offers you a chance to hide your exposed paths on web from ISP(Internet Service Provider) or upstream network managers since the common DNS packet is pure text.
+Encrypted DNS hides its queries from Internet Service Providers by wrapping the packet using TLS tunnel or TLS-like protocol.
-There are two typical types of common encrypted DNS services: DoT(DNS over TLS, port 853) and DoH(DNS over Https, port 443), and both works when the connection established over valid certificate.
+There are two ways to provide encrypted DNS typically.

+> DoT(DNS over TLS, port 853) and DoH(DNS over Https, port 443), and both works when the connection established over valid certificate.

-I provide DoT service for lower overhead.
+I provide DoT service to minimize the overhead.

 ### DNS and Internet

-Internet is the place we spend every second.
-So if your internet lost connection, you might panic, and the cause can be DNS.
-What DNS does is connecting the dots from IP address behind the domain names you type on your web browser like google-dot-com.
+DNS can be the failure point when internet disconnects temporarilly.
+DNS server works as a phone book by linking the website address and real IP address.
-So when the DNS service broken, the connections being lost on your device.
+So the outage of DNS server make the use of Internet unable.
-Therefore you cannot use the internet properly without DNS service.
-However, I am hosting the server from my home and it's fact that the service is less stable than services hosted on datacenters.
-So if you apply this DNS, you might get excluded from internet society sometimes.

 ### Why

-Here's the reasons:
+Xstl DNS can be a better alternative if you're already using the service from AdGuard or third-party ad blockers.

-- If you concern the extra bettery consumption while using filtering applications like AdGuard.
+- If you concern the extra bettery consumption while using the DNS filtering applications like AdGuard.
-- If you want to apply the basic level tracking reduction and safety to devices cannot install ad blockers.
+- If you want to apply system-wide ad blocking.
-- If you feel similar services or AdGuard DNS is slow or requires only lightweight system-wide ad blocking.
+- If you feel the AdGuard DNS and typical DNS services are slow in Korea or you concern about being rate limited
-- If you need to query the same domain name in high rate but concerns rate limit.
-- If you feel you're tracked by typical services.

-As you expect:

-+ Applying encrypted DNS is supported by system side on iOS.
-+ I do apply filters to the DNS server.
-+ The server is located on Suwon-si, South Korea.
-+ I do not rate-limit your request.
-+ I don't log your personal information like IP address by placing the server behind virtual bridge interface.
+Our DNS doesn't collect users' IP address when logging.
+All instances are running behind of virtual bridge interface and the bridge is not forwarding any user information.

 **Comments**